What are the other Names for this Condition? (Also known as/Synonyms)

 Newer medications to alter the effects of abnormal proteins using RNA interference (RNAi) and other molecular technologies are in various stages of development and commercialization.
 The medical provider may help with information on advancements in new treatment methods.

 How can Hypertension be Prevented?

-Various ways to avoid developing a Hypertension are:
+The various methods to avoid developing a Hypertension may include: